Biden approves NY emergency declaration for Tropical Storm Henri

 The White House in a statement said Biden’s approval "authorizes the Department of Homeland Security, Federal Emergency Management Agency (FEMA), to coordinate all disaster relief efforts which have the purpose of alleviating the hardship and suffering caused by the emergency on the local population."

+Cuomo in a statement acknowledged the approval of the federal disaster declaration for the state and said he was directing "state agencies to deploy additional emergency response assets to areas likely to be impacted by this storm."

 The president on Saturday convened a conference call with governors from states expected to be impacted by Henri.
-Both Cuomo and incoming Gov. Kathy Hochul — who will be sworn in on Aug.
-24 — were on the call, according to the White House.
+Both Cuomo and Lt.
+Gov. Kathy Hochul, who will be sworn in as governor on Tuesday, were on the call, according to the White House.

 Hochul in a tweet after the call said Biden "stressed full federal government cooperation & commitment."